tekumara/snowflake-terraform-kit/README.md

 A [jaffle shop example](jaffles.tf) that uses these modules:

-- [database](modules/database) which assigns grants to reader and admin roles.
+- [database](modules/database) creates a database and assigns reader and admin role grants to the passed in roles.
 Schemas and tables are managed by another application (eg: dbt) using the admin role.
+- [warehouse](modules/warehouse) creates a warehouse and resource monitor and assigns role grants to the passed in role.

 All objects are owned by SYSADMIN.